Course Listings

 Course Desc: (Prerequisites: EDTP 600 and 635.
 EDTP 645 only offered in Fall and Spring terms.)
 An introduction to instructional strategies and curriculum for teaching secondary content that emphasizes effective instruction based on understanding assessment and how assessment informs effective instruction.
 Topics include development of comprehensive assessment strategies and their interrelationships with creation of learning objectives, selection of instructional techniques, and preparation of instructional plans.
 Current trends in secondary school structures, issues of traditional and authentic assessments, and teacher effect on student achievement are explored.
 Focus is on meeting individual needs and using content knowledge to inform instructional practice by drawing on knowledge gained through previous study and knowledge bases that reflect current research and best practices in secondary content areas.

-Professional Internship and Seminar
+Professional Internship and Capstone

 EDTP 650 | 6 Credits